gatsbyjs/gatsby/docs/blog/2020-02-18-gazette-2019-recap/index.md

 ### Internationalizing Gatsby Docs

-Nat resumed her effort of helping internationalize the Gatsby documentation.
+[Nat Alison](https://twitter.com/tesseralis) resumed her effort of helping internationalize the Gatsby documentation.
 We want Gatsby to be the most accessible way to build for the web.
 If you're interested in contributing translations in a language of your choice, go check out the translation contribution guidelines!

 ### Accessible routing

-Madalyn released [Accessible Client Side Routing](https://www.gatsbyjs.org/blog/2020-02-10-accessible-client-side-routing-improvements/) in Gatsby in 2.19.8.
+[Madalyn Parker](https://twitter.com/madalynrose) released [Accessible Client Side Routing](https://www.gatsbyjs.org/blog/2020-02-10-accessible-client-side-routing-improvements/) in Gatsby in 2.19.8.
 These improvements enable people relying on screen readers to successfully navigate sites built with Gatsby.

 ### Build performance

-Peter has been working hard on making Gatsby faster.
+[Peter van der Zee](https://twitter.com/kuvos) has been working hard on making Gatsby faster.
 He's already done some improvements which have made a big impact on speeding up Gatsby builds for large sites.
 On some sites, we've seen hour long builds dropping down to under 5 minutes.

 ### Jobs API

-Ward built the new Gatsby Jobs API which enables Gatsby to better distribute CPU intensive work like image processing and HTML generation to workers on local machines and the Cloud.
+[Ward Peeters](https://twitter.com/wardpeet) built the new Gatsby Jobs API which enables Gatsby to better distribute CPU intensive work like image processing and HTML generation to workers on local machines and the Cloud.

 ## What's next?